AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 West Virginia Varies by municipality

-Wyoming One to nine miles over the speed limit: $35 minimum
+Wyoming One to five miles over the speed limit: $5 per mile over the limit

 What Kind of Violation Is a Speeding Ticket?